 - Keep the text-to-image ratio to 50/50 or even 60/40 to avoid spam traps and diversify email content for your subscribers;

-- Add alt text for your images to appear instead of blocked images to ensure the message is still delivered to your audience.
+- Add alt text to avoid email image blocking and ensure the message is still delivered to your audience.